Sambit-devs/Expense-Tracker/README.md

 # Expense Tracker

+NOTE: The .env file is already provided for added convenience, please infer from sharing it.

 This repository contains a frontend (Vite + React) in `frontend/` and a backend (Express + MongoDB) in `backend/`.

 Goal: make it trivial for someone who downloads the repo as a ZIP to run the app locally with minimal setup.